-Honey Habanero Chicken Wings are perfect for those who love spice, sweet, and bacon.
+Honey Habanero Chicken Wings are perfect for those who love spicy, sweet, and bacon.
 This recipe was chosen as a finalist for the Super Bowl recipe contest.
 This style of hot wing is first battered, then deep fried.
-Then served up with a spice sweet honey glaze, and then finished with bacon.
+Then served up with a spicy sweet honey glaze, and then finished with bacon.

-After I finished this recipe I drizzled the extra sauce on top, and then served up the sauce on the side.
-Be careful when cutting up the habenero, they are one of the hottest peppers around.
-I would suggest you wear gloves if you.
-Also, do not touch any body parts until you have washed and rinsed your hands extensively first.
+After I finished this recipe, I drizzled the extra sauce on top and then served up the sauce on the side.
+Be careful when cutting up the habanero, they are one of the hottest peppers around.
+I would suggest you wear gloves.
+Also, do not touch any part of your body until you have washed and rinsed your hands extensively first.

 Honey Habanero Chicken Wings

 - 24 chicken wings (cut into wing and drumette pieces)

 - 1 cup honey

 - 1 pound bacon (cooked and crumbled)

 - Preheat oven to 350 degrees.
 Preheat oil to 350 degrees.
 Remove chicken from packaging and dry with paper towels.
 In a large zip-top bag, mix together: flour, salt, black pepper and smoked paprika.
 Shake to incorporate.

 - Drop the chicken wings into the flour mixture and shake to coat chicken.
 Shake off excess flour and drop chicken wings into the hot oil.
 Fry for 10-15 minutes or until chicken is no longer pink in the middle.
 Remove from oil and let drain on paper towels.
 In a mixing bowl, whisk together: honey, apple cider vinegar, and habanero pepper.
 Dip each chicken wing into the sauce and then place onto a baking sheet.
 Bake chicken for 5 minutes, remove from oven and immediately sprinkle with crumbled bacon.